-The construction site stormwater runoff control MCM requires the Permittee to implement and enforce a program to reduce pollutants in stormwater runoff to the MS4 from construction sites with land disturbance greater than, or equal to one acre, including projects less than one acre that are part of a larger common plan of development or sale which collectively disturbs land greater than, or equal to one acre.
+The construction site stormwater runoff control MCM requires the Permittee to implement and enforce a program to reduce pollutants in stormwater runoff to the MS4 from construction sites with land disturbance greater than, or equal to one acre and for those projects that qualify for UDOT's MS4 Compliance Plan.
 The Permittee must have a regulatory mechanism in place that requires operators to prepare a Storm Water Pollution Prevention Plan (SWPPP) and apply any sediment and erosion control Best Management Practices (BMPs), as necessary to protect water quality.
 The Permittee must have a written enforcement strategy that includes appropriate escalating enforcement procedures and an appeals process.
 The MCM also lists specific inspection and project review requirements.

-Long-Term Storm Water Management in New Development and Redevelopment (Post-Construction Storm Water Management)
+Long-Term Storm Water Management in New Development and Redevelopment (Post- Construction Storm Water Management)